Hemalatha-ds/loan-portfolio-risk-analysis/README.md

 ## 🔍 Project Overview

+Identified ~13.5% default rate and key high-risk borrower segments based on credit score and income analysis.
 This project analyzes a simulated personal loan portfolio to evaluate credit risk, identify delinquency patterns, and support data-driven lending decisions.
 The analysis is built using Python, SQL, and Power BI, focusing on Days Past Due (DPD) as the key risk metric.

 ---